-It is recommended that students enter this program as 10th graders.
-Exceptions to this are a district-level decision based on class size, enrollment numbers, and student maturity, CTE delivery method.
-A maximum of 25 students is recommended for classroom-based courses, while a maximum of 15 students is recommended for lab-based courses.
+It is recommended that students enter this program as 10th-12th graders.
+Exceptions to this are a district-level decision based on class size, enrollment numbers, student maturity, and CTE delivery method.
+This is a hands-on, lab- or shop-based course.
+Therefore, a maximum of 15 students is recommended per class with only one class with the teacher at a time.